shiraz-30/Credit-Card-Approval-Prediction-Model/README.md

 ii) 'Bad_Debt' > 'Neutral_Debt'

+### Both the 'application_records' and 'credit_records' .csv files were merged into one 'final_dataset' .csv file.

 ## 8 SKLearn Models were tested and the results were that:-

 ### Support Vector Machine, Logistic Regression and Multi-Layer Perceptron Models gave the joint-most accuracy score. (~ 99.5 %)